FAQ

 Visa and travel information

-Visiting and residing requirements in Norway are determined by both citizenship and duration of stay.
+Requirements for visiting Norway are determined by both citizenship and duration of stay.
 To find out about the specific requirements for a particular country of origin, please visit the website of the Norwegian Directorate of Immigration (UDI) >

 On the UDI website, fellows should select ‘Want to apply’, enter the country of origin, and then choose ‘Work immigration’.
 Next, select ‘Vocational training and research’ and then ‘Researcher with own funds’.
-Fellows should find all the information they need regarding residence permits, requirements, rights, and obligations under this tab.
+Fellows should find all the information they need regarding requirements, rights, and obligations under this tab.
 Click on the green button labelled ‘How to apply’ for more information.

 If you need any assistance in the process, please contact UDI.
 If that does not help, contact Kristin Løyning Reyes or Rune Flaten.